A reflection on pandemics, safety, mobility and equity

 Communities of color got the short end of the stick, as their pharmacies, grocery stores, auto shops, gas stations, and small businesses were vandalized, looted, and set ablaze.
 Now, with the nearest drugstore being 10 miles away, how was grandma to find her insulin?
 Transit seemed like a lost cause as bus and train frequencies were decreased and then completely halted from Thursday May 28th to June 1st in response to protests.

 In light of all this, I began reflecting on what options the elderly and other members of the community had at this time to access key services.
 After scouting Metro Transit’s website I stumbled upon a program called Guaranteed Ride Home.
 These are basically reimbursed rides home for pre-registered employees.
 To qualify for these rides, you must have money to cover your emergency ride home, and an eligible emergency occur on a day you commuted to work by carpool, vanpool, biked, walked, or took transit.

 Eligible trips include:

 - Regular car/vanpool unavailable

 What trips are not eligible?

-After reading this I then asked, “Is your guaranteed ride home really guaranteed?”
-Though this seems great overall, I would like to suggest ways to make it better!
-When thinking of improvements, the first thing that comes to mind is equity: Is it really guaranteed if you cannot afford to pay for the cost of the ride upfront?
+After reading this I wondered, “Is your guaranteed ride home really guaranteed?”
+Though the program seems great overall, I would like to suggest ways to make it better!
+When thinking of improvements, the first thing that comes to mind is equity.
+Plenty of service workers live from paycheck to paycheck.
+Is an emergency ride home really guaranteed if you cannot afford to pay for the cost of the ride upfront?

-Perhaps this program could be enhanced by creating a fund that directly covers upfront costs for those who cannot afford to pay.
-Maybe it looks like a partnership with Lyft and Uber, where Metro Transit directly allocates x dollars to either company specifically for guaranteed rides home.
+Perhaps this program could be enhanced by creating a fund that directly covers upfront costs for those workers who cannot afford to pay.
+Maybe it looks like a partnership with Lyft and Uber, where Metro Transit directly allocates a pool of dollars to either company specifically for guaranteed rides home.